mongodb/docs/source/reference/mongod.rst

 .. option:: --syncdelay <value>

-   The maximum number of seconds between disk syncs.
-The default setting is "``60``".
-While data is being written do disk all the time, this setting controls the maximum guaranteed length of time between a successful write operation and when that data will be flushed to disk.
+   This setting contrils the maximum number of seconds between disk syncs.
+While :program:`mongod` is always writing data to disk, this setting controls the maximum guaranteed interval between a successful write operation and the next time the database flushes data to disk.

+   In many cases, the actual interval between write operations and disk flushes is much shorter than the value

-   If set to "``0``", all operations will be flushed to disk, which may have a significant performance impact.
-If :option:`--journal` is specified, all writes will be durable, by way of the journal within the time specified by :option:`--journalCommitInterval`.
+   If set to "``0``", :program:`mongod` flushes all operations to disk immediately, which may have a significant performance impact.
+If :option:`--journal` is ``true``, all writes will be durable, by way of the journal within the time specified by :option:`--journalCommitInterval`.

 .. option:: --sysinfo